Shop Now & Get Free and Fast Shipping On All US Orders of $200+

 What Should Adults Wear to a Baptism?

 The baptismal ceremony, even though celebratory, still retains the full solemnity of the church service, if not more so.
-For this reason, adults attending such ceremonies should keep their clothing modest and respectful
+For this reason, adults attending such ceremonies should keep their clothing modest and respectful.

 For most adult males, this might translate to collared shirts and a pair of pants, whether a jacket is incorporated or not.
 Jeans and T-shirts are generally not recommended for such an occasion, even if they might be acceptable during regular services.
+This goes for both sexes.
+Women are advised to wear modest clothing that might involve skirts, nice pants, and a good sweater or blouse.

 There are plenty of options, but a good way to stay on the safe side is to avoid tight-fitting clothing, low-cut tops, and skirts whose hemlines do not go past the knee.
 Your top should cover up your shoulders, and any jewelry or makeup should be understated and conservative rather than flashy.
+Fathers and mothers might want to dress up a bit more than the guests, but the general guidelines will apply.

 At What Age are Catholics Baptized?